 After using typical spring collars that would barely hold, then plastic collars that would break every six months, I switched to aluminum collars as soon as I discovered them.
-Not only are they the same weight as the plastic version, but after two years of hard training, they have continued to hold firm with zero issue.
-If you want to be extra fancy, you can even get a case for them to protect them in your gym bag.
+Not only are they the same weight as the plastic version, but after two years of hard training, they have continued to hold firm with zero issues.

 If you’re going to barbell hip thrust in public everyone is going to be uncomfortable, but at least you don’t have to be in physical pain.
 That’s where the only legitimate reason to own a barbell pad comes into play: you can build up your delts or traps for squatting, but there are no muscles I know of that you can build up to stop crushing your hip bone while hip thrusting hundreds of pounds.

 Without having a gym of your own, there is no higher gym luxury than having a personal barbell only you can use.
 If that barbell is a Texas Power Bar, you’re really living the high (bar?) life.

 No more worrying about when some animal is going to destroy the last good barbell slamming 405 into the safety pins doing max effort rack pulls, or worse, barbell shrugs.
 Now you can rest easy that whenever you lift you’ll have a well maintained undamaged barbell locked up just for you, accidents do happen though.